2022 Sport Club Corinthians Paulista (women) season

 The 2022 season was the 20th season in the history of Sport Club Corinthians Paulista's women team.
 In addition to the domestic league, Corinthians participated in this season's editions of the Supercopa do Brasil, Copa Libertadores Femenina, Campeonato Paulista and Copa Paulista.
-Corinthians was coming off a successful 2021 campaign by being the first Brazilian women's club to win the continental treble after winning the league, Copa Libertadores Femenina, and Campeonato Paulista.
+Corinthians was coming off a successful 2021 campaign by being the first Brazilian women's club to win the treble after winning the league, Copa Libertadores Femenina, and Campeonato Paulista.
 There was a mid-season break due to the 2022 Copa América Femenina.